Joining and taking part

 You can take part in rehearsals by watching live on YouTube or by joining us in the Zoom room.

-You’ll find all of the links to YouTube livestreams, and all of the links to the Zoom room registration forms, in the project schedule.
+You’ll find the links to YouTube livestreams, and the links to the Zoom room registration forms, in the project schedule.
 Registration for the Zoom rooms opens weekly, on Mondays, at 2pm BST.

 I'm unable to attend the live rehearsals - can I still take part?

 Yes, of course!
-All of our sessions are optional, so please don’t worry if you’re not able to attend.
+Our sessions are optional, so please don’t worry if you’re not able to attend.

-We also record all of our rehearsals and forums, which we then upload to our website so you can catch up later.
-You can find the videos of previous sessions by logging into the project page and clicking ‘rehearsals’.
+We record our rehearsals and upload them to our website so you can catch up later.
+You’ll find recordings of previous sessions by logging into the project page and clicking ‘rehearsals’.

 How do I join rehearsals on Zoom?